mhofmann-Khoury/knit_script/README.md

 ### tests
 Test classes for evaluating the interpreter and parsing knit_script samples.
 Calibration samples are used for calibrating allowable gauge on a machine.
-Paper samples demonstrate different basic techniques of sheet knittting.
+Paper samples demonstrate different basic techniques of sheet knitting.